Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 What Are Region Codes For?

-Blu-ray region codes were introduced by the movie studios to regulate the market and protect their interests.
+The movie studios introduced Blu-ray region codes to regulate the market and protect their interests.

 There are three main reasons for having these codes.

-Firstly, because movies are released worldwide at different times, the coding is supposed to limit a film appearing in a particular region before it is officially released.
+- Movies are released worldwide at different times.
+The coding limits a film appearing in a particular region before it is officially released.

-Secondly, Blu-ray discs have different pricing structures around the globe, so the studios can try and stop cheaper discs from being purchased in one part of the world and sent to another area that has expensive discs.
+- Blu-ray discs have different pricing structures around the globe, so the studios can try and stop cheaper discs from being purchased in one part of the world and sent to another area with expensive discs.

-Lastly, discs from different regions may offer alternative content targeted to that particular area of the world, such as trailers, extras etc.
+- Discs from different regions may offer alternative content targeted to that particular world area, such as trailers, extras etc.

 Where Are the Blu-ray Regions?

-The world is divided into three main areas for the purposes of region coding – A, B and C.
+The world is divided into three main areas for region coding – A, B and C.

 The map below shows these areas: